Nursing Home Elopement

 - Conducting multiple checks each day.

 Understaffing is a major contributing factor to elopement because when a facility is not properly staffed, residents go unattended for long amounts of time.
 Wandering and elopement occur when residents are left unsupervised.
 This can also lead to injuries, dehydration, malnutrition, and a host of other problems.

 While elopement shouldn’t happen, it unfortunately does, and how the nursing home administration and staff handles the situation can drastically change the outcome.
 If staff fails to react quickly if an alarm goes off or fails to follow proper protocol when a resident is missing, this is also negligence.

 When Should I Call a Georgia Nursing Home Elopement Lawyer?

 If you or your loved one is a victim of neglect at the hands of a caregiver or other nursing home staff, contacting a lawyer is crucial to your case.

 Allowing nursing homes and other long-term care facilities to continue negligent or abusive practices endangers residents and puts their lives at risk.
-If your loved one has eloped or been injured due to excessive wandering, contact us today for a free consultation at (706) 354-4000.
+If your loved one has eloped or been injured due to excessive wandering, contact us today for a free consultation at (706) 354-4000 or reach us online.